redtobster/ASM-Lab-Social-Preference/social_behaviour_readme.md

 # **Readme for the social_behaviour_v4.py**
 User is to run this python program to get the analysis results of the excel files that are obtained from the social recognition experiments.
 List of packages necessary:
-  - Numpy
+  - numpy
-  - Pandas
+  - pandas
-  - Scipy
+  - scipy
   - xlrd

 ## Lines 12-15